wibosco/CodingChallenges/README.md

 11. Directed Acyclic Graph (DAG) is a directed graph with no directed cycles
     1. Topological sort only works on DAGs
 12. Searching:
-    1. Breadth First Search (BFS) - queue based, level by level traversal
+    1. Breadth First Search (BFS) - queue based, level-by-level traversal
-    2. Depth First Search (DFS) - stack (of recursive) based, go as deep as possible then backtrack
+    2. Depth First Search (DFS) - stack (recursive) based, go as deep as possible then backtrack
 13. Can contain cycles

 ### Matrix